uni-notes/uni-notes/README.md

 - **Make sure to give due credit** when sharing these notes, to help support this project :) Publishing this as your own without crediting and using the exact Open Software License 3.0 would be bypassing the license, and demeaning this project.
 - This is meant to be a student-only knowledge sharing initiative - not a classroom portal.
 - These notes are **not affiliated** to any university, club, association.
+- Kindly note that since this is open source, and hence, correctness cannot be guaranteed.

 ## License